ahmedelsawy-as/SQL-COVID-Data-Exploration/README.md

 **Skills used:** Joins, Common Table Expressions (CTE's), Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types

 •	Utilized SQL to explore data on COVID-19 (coronavirus pandemic) from Our World in Data.

-•	Created 18 SQL queries to investigate the dataset using skills like CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types
+•	Created 18 SQL queries to investigate the dataset.

-•	Obtained insights, such as the wide gap in vaccination rates, infection rates and death rates between countries, having Yemen in the worst position of all covid criteria
+•	Obtained important insights, such as the wide gap in vaccination rates, infection rates and death rates between countries, having Yemen in the worst position of all covid criteria